BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/chariots.md

 ### SHOOTING AT A CHARIOT

 As mentioned earlier, a Chariot is essentially a single model with a combined profile.
 As such, models cannot target different parts of the Chariot individually - it is all one model.
-Chariots and Magic Chariots and Shooting Chariots and Combat

 ## CHARIOTS AND COMBAT